pawelkruzynski/docs/pages/public_cloud/ai_machine_learning/gi_01_manage_users/guide.en-gb.md

 ![image](images/04_users_roles.png){.thumbnail}

-This will generate a password that will allow you to authenticate to your AI Notebooks, Jobs and Apps, as well as via the `ovhai` CLI.
+This will generate a password that will allow you to authenticate to your existing AI Notebooks, AI Training jobs, AI Deploy apps and to the `ovhai` CLI, to launch new ones.

+> [!primary]
+>
-If you ever lose this password, you can regenerate it at any time by clicking the `...`{.action} button next to your user, and then on `Generate a password`{.action}.
+> - If you ever lose the password of a user, you can regenerate it at any time by clicking the `...`{.action} button next to your user, and then on `Generate a password`{.action}.
+> - Access to **AI Solutions** can be revoked anytime by deleting the user or removing its **AI Training Operator / Reader** role.
+>

 **2\.
 Edit an existing user roles**

 To edit an existing user, simply click the `...`{.action} button next to the user, and select `Edit roles` to modify its existing roles:

 ![image](images/05_edit_user_roles.png){.thumbnail}

-> [!primary]
->
-> - Access to **AI Solutions** can be revoked anytime by deleting the user or removing its **AI Training Operator / Reader** role.
-> - To be able to use the OVHcloud Object Storage, make sure that the user has the **Objectstore Operator** role.

 ## Going further